douglasdlewis2012/OKGoogle/README.md

-# OKGoogle
+# OKGoogle working with OSX
-Script for osx dictation shortcut to launch google
+Script for OSX dictation shortcut to launch google

 Launches Google Chrome and activates voice search.